acoustic-content-samples/wchtools-cli/README.md

   The wchtools functions are limited by what the Watson Content Hub public REST APIs allow, including but not limited to the following list:

   - The authoring APIs and services do not allow you to push an update to an authoring artifact, where the "revision" field of the item you are trying to push does not match the current revision stored that is stored on the server by the authoring service.
 This action is enforced by the services to help prevent overwriting newer updates by another user through authoring UI with an older copy of an artifact.
 If a wchtools push encounters such a 409 conflict error for an authoring artifact or artifacts, each conflicting copy is saved to the appropriate artifact subfolder with a "conflict" suffix.
 Some conflicts are not meaningful (for example, a difference in the lastModified timestamp field) and are automatically ignored by wchtools which treats the push as successful but logs a warning indicating that a conflict was ignored.
 You can compare the files locally to determine which changes are appropriate.
 If you determine that it is safe to override the conflicting server changes with your local artifacts, you may try pushing again with the -f or --force-override options to ask the authoring services to override the revision conflict validation.

-  - The authoring content service does not allow pushing a "ready" state content item, if that content item currently has a "draft" outstanding.
-You can push a draft content item, whether a draft exists, or no artifact exists for that content ID.
-But you cannot push a "ready" content item if that item has a draft.
-If you must push a ready item, for example, to recover from a server side mistake, where a draft exists, you can cancel the draft and try again.
-Or you can fix the issue with the authoring UI and then pull the content down to the local filesystem again for archiving.

   - Authoring artifacts refer to each other by internal identifiers (the 'id' field).
 The Watson Content Hub authoring services enforce validation of referential integrity as artifacts are created or updated through the public REST APIs.
 For this reason, it is suggested that you use the -A or --All-authoring options when you push authoring artifacts.
 This option is not needed if you are pushing up only a new set of low level artifacts such as content types (where you could use -t to specify that's what what you want to push).
 Low-level artifacts are those artifacts without references to other types of artifacts.
 The all authoring artifact options push artifacts in order from those with no dependencies, to those with the most dependencies.
 This ordering helps avoid issues where dependent artifacts don't exist yet on the server, during a push.